Finding a new home in Victoria is likely to be one of your first priorities. Below are some resources to help you make your decision with confidence.

 There are many resources for finding both temporary and permanent rental housing around campus.
 UVic's off-campus housing registry is a great place to start.

 The Victoria Times Colonist newspaper provides a link to househunting.ca, where you can search for rental accommodation in Victoria.
 You can try apartmentsrus and can also place an ad in the Times Colonist under "accommodations wanted" or sign up for classified alerts.
 Victoria Craigslist and UsedVictoria also provide free online classified listings.
+For short term furnished rentals you can try victoriastays.

 Some property management companies also have their own rental vacancy listings: